coreos/docs/running-coreos/cloud-providers/vultr/index.md

 You must add to your ssh public key to your `cloud-config`'s [ssh authorized keys]({{site.url}}/docs/cluster-management/setup/cloudinit-cloud-config/#ssh_authorized_keys) so you'll be able to log in.

-Note that the `$private_ipv4` and `$public_ipv4` variables are only supported on Vultr if you have the 'cloud-config-url' option set on your kernel command line.
-Without this option, you will need to hard code these values into your `cloud-config` file.

 ## Choosing a Channel

 CoreOS is designed to be [updated automatically]({{site.url}}/using-coreos/updates) with different schedules per channel.
 You can [disable this feature]({{site.url}}/docs/cluster-management/debugging/prevent-reboot-after-update), although we don't recommend it.
 Read the [release notes]({{site.url}}/releases) for specific features and bug fixes.